 Because of this large variability in groundwater and the similarly diverse range of biota (incorporating terrestrial, intertidal and marine flora and fauna) that are present at the site, it is not appropriate (or indeed possible) to apply a singularly effective method for determining biological tolerance based management triggers and thresholds across the whole project footprint.
-Instead, the approach taken in this GMMP is one where hourly telemetered monitoring of groundwater across the site is assessed daily to identify changes (exceedances) to groundwater level and/or salinity.
-Where threshold changes to either groundwater level or salinity are detected, an investigation is undertaken to determine if any Matters of National Environmental Significance (MNES) or their habitats (ranging from mangroves and samphire to algal mats to Triodia) are likely to be impacted by that exceedance, and if so, to determine and implement appropriate management actions that must be undertaken to avoid, mitigate or (in the worst case scenario) offset those impacts.
+Instead, the approach taken in this GMMP is one where hourly telemetered monitoring of groundwater across the site, including from any new bores that are added to the monitoring network, is assessed daily to identify changes (exceedances) to groundwater level and/or salinity.
+Where threshold changes to either groundwater level or salinity are detected, an investigation is undertaken to determine if any MNES or their habitats (ranging from mangroves and samphire to algal mats to Triodia) are likely to be impacted by that exceedance, and if so, to determine and implement appropriate management actions that must be undertaken to avoid, mitigate or (in the worst case scenario) offset those impacts.